Cradley Heath

-Cradley Heath is one of several towns in central England still recognisable from their early 20th-century appearance.
-Many of the shops and houses in the High Street are still standing after 100 years, though some were demolished in the mid-2000s to make way for a bypass, to ease congestion in the town centre.
+Cradley Heath is a town in the Metropolitan Borough of Sandwell, West Midlands, England.
+It is in the Black Country, 8 mi west of Birmingham.
+The town was known for the manufacture of chains in the first half of the twentieth century.

 History

 Cradley Heath was originally an area of heathland between Cradley, Netherton, and Old Hill, in the Staffordshire parish of Rowley Regis.
 The residents of Cradley had grazing rights, subject to an annual payment to the Lord of the Manor.
 As on other commons in the Black Country, cottages were built encroaching on the heath.
 These were occupied by nailmakers, amongst other industries.

 One landmark in the growth of Cradley Heath as a distinct community was the creation of Cradley Heath Baptist Church, in December 1833.
 This was the first Christian Church meeting in Cradley Heath, and has the distinction of having the first Afro-Caribbean minister in Britain, Rev. George Cosens, in 1837.